The Very Best Mint Julep Recipe

 For Derby Day and beyond, the Classic Mint Julep recipe is a southern cocktail that’s simple and refreshing.
 Made with Kentucky bourbon, mint, sugar, water and crushed ice, this easy drink is a must at summer parties.

-It’s finally here…..with all it’s epic fanfare and Lilly Pulitzer clad spectators…..the Kentucky Derby.
+It’s almost here…..with all it’s epic fanfare and Lilly Pulitzer clad spectators…..the Kentucky Derby.
 And, once again, I’m home….on my couch….with a bag of tortilla chips perched to my right and a bowl of guac on my lap.

 One day, I’ll be there too with a icy cold Mint Julep in my hand and all my money riding on the underdog.
 Until then, this Classic Mint Julep recipe will have to do.
 It’s a good thing I’ve had tons of practice making these because for non-bourbon lovers…I’ve made this simple cocktail even more tasty with a few variations over the years.